World / Feature / August 15, 2024

 By signing up, you confirm that you are over the age of 16 and agree to receive occasional promotional offers for programs that support The Nation’s journalism.
 You may unsubscribe or adjust your preferences at any time.
 You can read our Privacy Policy here.

 In 1973, when I interviewed General Westmoreland, he was retired, a comfortable patrician considering a run for governor in South Carolina.
-We were on the banks of a river a few miles outside Charleston, where he lived.
-He spoke about his career, his time in Vietnam, the war itself.
+We were on the bank of a river a few miles outside of Charleston, where he lived.
+Westmoreland spoke about his career, his time in Vietnam, the war itself.
 Complained about how we were withdrawing troops too fast, still thought we might have won it.
 As for the Vietnamese people themselves, here is the most important thing he told me: “The Oriental doesn’t put the same high price on life as does the Westerner.
 Life is plentiful, life is cheap in the Orient, and as the philosophy of the Orient expresses it, life is not important.”

 In Latin they abbreviate that as QED.
 The English translation is, That says it all.